 Some private insurers offer Medicare Advantage plans with a $0 monthly premium.
 But other out-of-pocket costs — including deductibles, copayments and coinsurance — still exist.
 Check the plan’s evidence-of-coverage document to get a better idea about all the potential costs involved.

 Maybe you’ve seen the commercials on TV or advertisements in the mail for free Medicare Advantage plans.

 You may be wondering — how can Medicare Advantage plans be free?

 In short, some private health insurance companies do offer Medicare Advantage plans with a $0 monthly premium — but other out-of-pocket Medicare costs still exist.

 Medicare Advantage plans are increasingly popular for their “one stop shop” approach.
 Many plans offer dental, hearing, vision and Part D prescription drug coverage in addition to standard Medicare coverage.

 Instead of juggling coverage from multiple plans, Medicare Advantage offers all benefits within a single plan.

-Anyone who is already enrolled in Original Medicare can qualify for a Medicare Advantage plan.
+Anyone who is already Medicare beneficiary can qualify for a Medicare Advantage plan.

 There are several times throughout the year when you can enroll in a Part C plan, including during the open enrollment period, which lasts from Oct.
 15 to Dec.
 7 each year.